phpmyadmin/phpmyadmin/faq.rst

 MS Internet Explorer seems to be really buggy about cookies, at least till version 6.

-.. _faq_5_5:
+.. _faq5_5:

 5.5 In Internet Explorer 5.0, I get JavaScript errors when browsing my rows.
 ----------------------------------------------------------------------------

 Upgrade to at least Internet Explorer 5.5 SP2.

-.. _faq_5_6:
+.. _faq5_6:

 5.6 In Internet Explorer 5.0, 5.5 or 6.0, I get an error (like "Page not found") when trying to modify a row in a table with many columns, or with a text column
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Your table neither have a primary key nor an unique one, so we must use a long URL to identify this row.
-There is a limit on the length of the URL in those browsers, and this not happen in Netscape, for example.
+Your table neither have a primary key nor an unique one, so we must use a long :abbr:`URL (Uniform Resource Locator)` to identify this row.
+There is a limit on the length of the :abbr:`URL (Uniform Resource Locator)` in those browsers, and this not happen in Netscape, for example.
 The workaround is to create a primary or unique key, or use another browser.

-.. _faq_5_7:
+.. _faq5_7:

 5.7 I refresh (reload) my browser, and come back to the welcome page.
 ---------------------------------------------------------------------